ankitects/anki-manual/src/templates/fields.md

 ## Text to Speech for individual fields

-This feature requires Anki 2.1.20, or AnkiMobile 2.0.56.
-AnkiDroid does not currently support this method.
+This feature requires Anki 2.1.20, AnkiMobile 2.0.56 or AnkiDroid 2.17.

 To have Anki read the Front field in a US English voice, you can place the following in your card template: